 The first layout was orange and black and it was made using sadgrl's layout generator.
 I slowly learned HTML, searching by necessity.

 Every page had a different background, while the content boxes stayed the same.
-Not much happened during this time from what I remember, mostly collecting cool graphics I liked.
+Not much happened during this time from what I remember, I was mostly just collecting cool graphics I liked.

 This stage took much inspiration from one of the first "homemade" websites I ever visited: fUSION Anomaly.